We are a charity motivated to honour and respect older people, providing services which are proven to overcome loneliness and social isolation.

 Whilst training as a social worker, our founder, Emily Kenward, became acutely aware that there were large numbers of older people living in Brighton who spent each day alone, often going for days or weeks without seeing or speaking to anyone.

-Our founder and a team from her local Church worked alongside partners such as Age UK Brighton and Hove, Lifelines Volunteering Matters, University of Sussex Social Work Department, and other local Churches to reach, connect, and engage with older people.
+Emily and a team from her local Church worked alongside partners such as Age UK Brighton and Hove, Lifelines Volunteering Matters, University of Sussex Social Work Department, and other local churches to reach, connect, and engage with older people.
 The hope was to identify their wants and needs with a view to helping them become more socially included within the community.
 The average age of the participants was 83, and the majority were living alone in local high-rise flats.

 The majority of the 94 participants said they felt a deep sense of loneliness and that until we had reached out, they thought they were ‘invisible’.
-Evidence collected from these initial consultation events highlighted an overwhelming need to ‘see a friendly face at home’ because ‘before you contacted me, I hadn’t spoken to anyone for months’.
+Evidence collected from these events highlighted an overwhelming need to ‘see a friendly face at home’ because ‘before you contacted me, I hadn’t spoken to anyone for months’.